carefall/GitXMLTranslator/README.md

 ## New Russian

-Use this column to correct mistakes and typos in the original Russian localization.
+Use this column to correct mistakes and typos in the original russian localization.

 ---

 ## New English

-Use this column to create a new English translation or edit an existing one.
+Use this column to create a new english translation or edit an existing one.

+---

+## New Comment

+Use this column to create a new comment or edit an existing one.

 ---